ezcGman/esp8266-sketches/ritto-doorbell/ReadMe.md

 2. Simply use a transistor to bridge any GPIO (which we will set PULLUP in code before) to LOW / GND, so we don't have any hassle with caring about the voltage
 I've also went with #2, like the people I linked in the disclaimer above.
 See the circuit diagram on how to wire it.

-So whenever EXT goes to 5V, the transistor will switch and pull GPIO4 to GND.
+So whenever EXT goes to 5V, the transistor will switch and pull GPIO4 (note that GPIO4 is labelled "D2" on the NodeMCU boards) to GND.
 I react on this on code which will then send a MQTT message to my Home Assistant (HA).
 The the "sensor.yaml" and "automations.yaml" for the HA configuration.
 *Note: You will need the Mosquitto broker add-on in HA to make this work (or have any other MQTT broker in your home network)*

 ## Known issues & versions